Published on:

-Our legal team is actively managing lawsuits nationwide related to AFFF firefighting foam.
+Our legal team is still accepting lawsuits nationwide related to AFFF firefighting foam in 2025.
+We believe we are on the eve of a global AFFF settlement.

 This page offers the latest updates on the AFFF firefighting foam class action lawsuit and provides an estimation of potential settlement amounts for individuals involved in AFFF cancer lawsuits.

 The Aqueous Film-Forming Foam (AFFF) is utilized in fire suppression and is commonly known as firefighting foam.
 Recent findings indicate that extended exposure to certain chemicals within AFFF firefighting foam could lead to cancer.
-Individuals who were consistently exposed to firefighting foam and subsequently diagnosed with kidney cancer, pancreatic cancer, prostate cancer, or testicular cancer may have grounds to file an AFFF firefighting foam lawsuit and pursue financial compensation.
+Individuals who were consistently exposed to firefighting foam and subsequently diagnosed with kidney cancer, testicular cancer, thyroid disease, liver cancer, ulcerative colitis, and other related conditions may have grounds to file an AFFF firefighting foam lawsuit and pursue financial compensation.

 All federal lawsuits regarding AFFF firefighting foam have been consolidated into a “class action” multidistrict litigation (MDL) in the District of South Carolina.